-For more than 10 years, Heather Merrill has conducted archival and content research for documentary film and historical publications.
-Recent credits include The Raising of America (PBS), An Unexpected History: The Story of Hennessy and African-Americans, and 1913: Seeds of Conflict (PBS).
+For more than 15 years, Heather Merrill has conducted archival and content research for documentary film and historical publications.
+Recent credits include The Raising of America (PBS), An Unexpected History: The Story of Hennessy and African-Americans, 1913: Seeds of Conflict (PBS), The Irish Catskills: Dancing at the Crossroads (PBS), Intelligent Lives, and American Experience: The Circus (PBS).

 Grimberg was the executive producer of The Abolitionists, a three-part series that focuses on how abolitionist allies turned a despised fringe movement against slavery into a force that literally changed the nation.
 The series was nominated for a Primetime Emmy and a Writers Guild Award.
 Grimberg was also the executive producer of the multi-platform mini-series We Shall Remain, and a producer/writer on the first episode, After the Mayflower.